WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 ## Common modules

 Common modules in `lib/_common` are used for function and class definitions shared by multiple modules across the project.
-Common modules may not require other project modules outside `lib/_common` to function.
+These modules may not require other project modules outside `lib/_common` to function.
 Submodules may also have a `_common/` subdirectory, and a `_static/` subdirectory for static data.